 - red spots around the mouth, neck

-- lacrimation, sneezing, profuse runny nose, eyelid swelling are possible
+- lacrimation, sneezing, profuse runny nose, and eyelid swelling are possible

 Most often, signs of cross-allergy are short-lived and disappear on their own.
 This makes it difficult to diagnose for the following reasons.